 Each month, SAMHSA’s GAINS Center releases a monthly newsletter in coordination with Policy Research Associates.
 These newsletters contain Q&A interviews with subject-matter experts, a program spotlight, new publications, announcements, resources, and the latest news in the field.

 This content seeks to enrich and provide up-to-date information on the GAINS Center’s work to expand access to services for people with mental and/or substance use disorders who come into contact with the adult criminal justice system.
-Monthly issues focus on a broad range of communities, including but not limited to incarcerated or formerly incarcerated Black, Latino, Indigenous, and Asian and Pacific Islander people, LGBTQIA+ individuals, and women.
+Monthly issues focus on a broad range of communities, including but not limited to incarcerated or formerly incarcerated Black, Latino, Indigenous, Asian, Native Hawaiian, and Pacific Islander people, LGBTQIA+ individuals, and women.

 View our past issues to learn more.
 Back issues are posted once they are released.

 - January: No issue released in January 2022

 - February: Q&A with Courtney Collier, Telehealth Coordinator, Pathways; Two Sides to Every Bench, Utilizing Trauma-Informed Court Practices to Promote Dignity and Reconciliation; Announcing Awards for SAMHSA’s GAINS Center’s 2022 Trauma-Informed Responses Train-the-Trainer Event and Sequential Intercept Model Mapping Workshop

 - March: Q&A with Robin Ledford, Clinical Director, Restorative Justice Program, Families Free; Natural Supports Perspective Series: Adult Child of a Parent That Is Incarcerated; Planting Justice Programs: Sowing Seeds of System Transformation and Community Growth